Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ### Part 2: Create User - Bob Smith

 Bob is our test user for “normal staff”.
-We’ll give him standard settings (password change at next logon, no special rights) so we can see our **Employee Lockdown** user-GPO take effect exactly where we expect later in this investigation.
+We’ll give him standard settings so we can see our **Employee Lockdown** user-GPO take effect exactly where we expect later in this investigation.

 1. Create a new user in the following location: **HQ\Users\Accountants**
 1. Sse the following values: